medbioumu/SCCOT_TSR/NUS_SCCOT/README.txt

-The representative TSR regions from the invasive tumor front of whole slide images from NUS SCCOT.
+The representative TSR regions from the invasive tumor front of whole slide images in the NUS SCCOT cohort